airbnb/chronon/api/py/README.md

-### Zipline Python API
+### Chronon Python API

 #### Overview

-Zipline Python API for materializing configs to be run by the Zipline Engine.
+Chronon Python API for materializing configs to be run by the Chronon Engine.

 #### Set up for publishing.